Massachusetts Route 117

 Route 117 is a 31.0718 mi east-west state highway in Massachusetts, running from Route 12 in Leominster in northeast Worcester County to U.S. Route 20 (US 20) in Waltham in central Middlesex County.

 Route description

-Route 117 begins in the city of Leominster, near the city center, and passes southeast along Lancaster Street before having an interchange with Interstate 190's Exit 7, just over the city line into Lancaster.
+Route 117 begins in the city of Leominster, near the city center, and passes southeast along New Lancaster Road before having an interchange with Interstate 190's Exit 17, just over the city line into Lancaster.
 In Lancaster the route heads eastward, crossing two branches of the Nashua River while having a short, quarter-mile concurrency with Route 70 south of Fort Devens.
 The route then crosses into Bolton, crossing Route 110 near the Bolton Flats State Wildlife Management Area.
 It then passes through the center of town before crossing I-495 at Exit 27.
 It serves as the northern terminus of Route 85 before crossing into Middlesex County and the town of Stow.